aleBello1/control-de-gastos-fake/README.md

 # Expense Tracker (Backend)

-**Expense Tracker** is a backend built with **Spring Boot** and **MongoDB**, designed to manage a budget and multiple expenses made by the user.
-This project provides a RESTful API that allows for creating, reading, updating, and deleting expenses, as well as performing these same actions for a single budget.
+Expense Tracker is a backend built with **Spring Boot** and **MongoDB**, designed to manage a budget and multiple expenses made by the user.
+This project provides a RESTful API that allows creating, reading, updating, and deleting expenses, as well as performing the same actions for a single budget.

 ## Technologies Used

 - **Spring Boot**: Framework for building Java applications.
 This project uses version `3.4.0`.
-  - **Jakarta Validation**: For input data validation.
+  - **Jakarta Validation**: For validating input data.
-  - **Lifecycle Events**: A class extends `AbstractMongoEventListener` to handle actions before or after performing CRUD operations on `Expense` objects.
+  - **Lifecycle Events**: A class extending `AbstractMongoEventListener` is created, allowing actions to be executed before or after CRUD operations on `Expense` objects.
 - **Java**: Main programming language.
-This project specifically uses `JDK 17`.
+This project uses `JDK 17`.
-- **Maven**: For dependency management and project build.
+- **Maven**: For dependency management and building the project.
-- **MongoDB**: NoSQL database to store activities.
+- **MongoDB**: NoSQL database used to store activities.
-- **Postman**: To simulate a client making requests to the server and to test the endpoints.
+- **Postman**: Used to simulate a client making requests to the server and to test API endpoints.
 - **JUnit**: Unit testing framework used to verify the correct functionality of methods.
 - **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.
+- **Swagger / OpenAPI**: Tool to document and interactively test API endpoints.
+- **Docker**: Allows the application to run in an isolated environment without manually configuring dependencies or versions.

 ## Features

 ### Endpoints

 Organized routes to interact with the user's expenses and budget.
 Supported operations:
 - **Budget**:
-  - Retrieve the budget.
+  - Get the budget.
   - Save the budget.
   - Delete the budget.

-- **Expenses**:
+- **Expenses**
   - List all expenses.
   - Get a specific expense by its ID.
-  - Create new expenses.
-This requires entering the name, amount, category, and date of the expense.
+  - Create new expenses by providing the name, amount, category, and date.
   - Update existing expenses.
   - Delete individual expenses.
   - Delete all expenses.

-### Database Management
+### Database Manager

 - Integration with MongoDB for data manipulation.
-- The NoSQL database contains two collections: one for managing the budget information and another for managing the expense information.
+- The NoSQL database contains two collections: one manages budget information, the other manages expense information.

 ### Validations

-The following validations are applied:
+The following validations are used:

-- The **name** and **category** attributes of the expenses cannot be empty or consist only of whitespace.
+- The **name** and **category** fields of expenses cannot be empty or contain only whitespace.
-- The **amount** attribute of an expense must be greater than zero.
+- The **amount** field of an expense cannot be less than or equal to zero.
-- The **amount** attribute of the budget must be at least 500 (arbitrary value).
+- The **budget amount** cannot be less than 500 (arbitrary value).
-- The **creation date** of the budget must not be a future date.
+- The **creation date** of the budget cannot be a future date.

 ### Design Patterns

-- The architectural design pattern **MVC** is used to separate the project code into different layers.
+- The **MVC** architectural design pattern is used to separate the project’s code into different layers.
+- The project uses **DTOs** to separate the data exposed in requests and responses from the domain model, improving organization and control of the exchanged information.

 ### Lifecycle Events for Entity Classes

-- Whenever an expense is updated, its `updatedAt` field is automatically updated as well.
+- Every time an expense is updated, the `updatedAt` field of that document is automatically updated.

+### Docker

+This project uses Docker to create an isolated and reproducible runtime environment, ensuring that the application behaves the same on any system.

+Relevant files:

+- `Dockerfile`: Defines the base image and how to build the project environment.
+- `docker-compose.yml`: Orchestrates the services (API and database) to simplify local execution.
+- `.env`: Contains environment variables used by Docker (not included in the repository for security reasons).

 ## Project Structure

 ### Application Source Code

-- `controllers/`: Contains the classes that handle HTTP requests and define the API endpoints.
+- `controllers/`: Contains classes that handle HTTP requests and define API endpoints.
-- `services/`: Contains the classes that implement the business logic.
+- `services/`: Contains classes that implement business logic.
-- `repositories/`: Contains the interfaces that extend a base interface for data handling.
+- `repositories/`: Contains interfaces extending data management functionality.
-- `entities/`: Contains the classes that are mapped to their respective collections in the database.
+- `entities/`: Contains classes mapped to their respective database collections.
-- `events/`: Contains the classes that handle actions before or after performing any CRUD operation.
+- `events/`: Contains classes handling actions before or after CRUD operations.

 ### Test Code

-- `controllers/`: Contains test classes that validate the behavior of the controller methods.
+- `controllers/`: Contains test classes that validate the behavior of controller methods.
-- `services/`: Includes test classes dedicated to verifying the correct functionality of the service methods.
+- `services/`: Contains test classes that verify correct functionality within service methods.
-- `data/`: Stores classes with mock data used during test execution.
+- `data/`: Stores mock data classes used during tests.
-- `integrations/`: Contains test classes that validate the complete behavior of the controllers (integration tests).
+- `integrations/`: Contains integration tests validating full controller behavior.
-- `resources/`: Stores data in JSON format used as inputs for integration tests.
+- `resources/`: Stores JSON data used as input for integration tests.

 ## Demo

 You can view a demo of the project at the following link: [Expense Tracker](https://serene-frangollo-9ddb20.netlify.app/).

-**Note:** The project demo is for demonstration purposes only.
+**Note:** This demo is only for demonstration purposes.
 It is not connected to the backend.

+## Future Improvements

+- Deploy the application on AWS
+- Automated deployment using Jenkins